From Poker Tables to Boardrooms

 One notable example is Bill Gates, the co-founder of Microsoft, who was known for his love of poker during his Harvard days.
 Gates has often spoken about how poker has sharpened his strategic thinking and risk assessment abilities—skills that proved invaluable in making Microsoft a household name.

 Another example is David Einhorn, the founder of Greenlight Capital, who is an avid poker player and has participated in major tournaments.
 Einhorn has drawn parallels between poker and investing, particularly in terms of reading situations, managing risks, and making decisions based on incomplete information.
+Understanding ‘five card hands’ in poker has also helped him in making investment decisions by enhancing his strategic thinking.
 His success in both fields underscores the transferability of skills from the felt to the financial markets.

 Lastly, consider the story of Vanessa Selbst, the most successful female poker player of all time, who transitioned into the world of finance.
 After a storied career in poker, Selbst joined a hedge fund, bringing with her a wealth of experience in decision-making under pressure, risk management, and strategic planning.
 Her move illustrates how the analytical and psychological skills honed at the poker table can be effectively applied in high-stakes finance.